cruxicheiros/phpschool-stringthings/exercises/implode-world/problem/problem.md

 -----------------
 ## HINTS

-You're encouraged to use the builtin function `implode`.
+In this exercise, you will need to use the builtin function `implode`.
 You can read more about the `implode` function here: http://php.net/manual/en/function.implode.php

 To test your program, you can run it with `php program.php` and any number of as arguments, e.x.